oobabooga/text-generation-webui/04-‐-Model-Tab.md

 * **wbits**: For ancient models without proper metadata, sets the model precision in bits manually.
 Can usually be ignored.
 * **groupsize**: For ancient models without proper metadata, sets the model group size manually.
 Can usually be ignored.
 * **triton**: Only available on Linux.
 Necessary to use models with both act-order and groupsize simultaneously.
-Note that ExLlama can load these same models on Windows without triton.
+Note that ExLlamaV2 can load these same models on Windows without triton.
 * **no_inject_fused_attention**: Improves performance while increasing the VRAM usage.
 * **no_inject_fused_mlp**: Similar to the previous parameter but for Triton only.
 * **no_use_cuda_fp16**: On some systems, the performance can be very bad with this unset.
 Can usually be ignored.